Fools say in their hearts, “There is no God.” They are corrupt, they do abominable deeds; there is no one who does good.

 The Renaissance philosopher Sir Francis Bacon wrote that “Atheism is [more] in the lip than in the heart.”
 In other words, atheism reflects what we think rather than what our heart feels.

-I’m reminded of the phrase from the French philosopher Blaise Pascal: “The heart has reasons that reason does not understand.”
+I’m reminded of the phrase from a French philosopher: “The heart has reasons that reason does not understand.”

 The head and the heart.
 Our belief in God is both intellectual and experiential.
 Belief flows from both reason and emotion.
 Often our minds are the more skeptical element.
 Our heads look at cause-and-effect.
 Our heads focus on what’s logical, on what’s verifiable.
 But our hearts have reasons that our heads don’t understand.